SamiKalliomaki/eppabasic/static/manual/en/commands/year.md

 Function Year() As Integer
 ```

-Returns the current year according to the computers local clock.
+Returns the current year according to the local clock of the computer.

 Example
 ---------